jpinzonc/Snowflake_react/README.md

 Pay attention to the ACCOUNT LOCATOR

-##### TO STARTE THE SERVER:
+##### TO START THE SERVER:

-- Inside /API:
+You need to run two steps in two separate terminals:

+1. Inside /API run

-	run node ./node_modules/serverless/bin/serverless wsgi serve
+	node ./node_modules/serverless/bin/serverless wsgi serve

-THEN:

-- Inside /UserInterface
+2. Inside /UserInterface run:

-	Run npm install
+	npm install

+	then run:

-	Run npx expo start --clear and hit w key to run the app in a web browser.
+	npx expo start --clear -- and hit w key to run the app in a web browser.

 	If you are encountering "Error: error:0308010C:digital envelope routines::unsupported", Run export NODE_OPTIONS=--openssl-legacy-provider

 	The application should open in localhost:19006